Ollinger's Guide to Enlargers

 Custom-Lab A-6

 [Note: if there's an A-4 or an A-5, I am unaware of them.]
 The last of the A series, and almost the opposite (in terms of design) from the A-3.
-It offered the dual-rail column, rack-and-pinion height and focussing, and a diffusion head.
+It offered the dual-rail column, rack-and-pinion height and focusing, and a diffusion head.
 It was aimed at professionals and labs, rather than hobbyists.